2nd Avenue Records – Portland, Oregon

 It might surprise you to learn that among the charred ruins of downtown Portland, just a block from the ANTIFA headquarters and the free fentanyl vending machine is a damn great record store.
 2nd Avenue Records is one of many Portland musical institutions that survived the pandemic and the many disasters Fox News believes have befallen downtown Portland.
 First opened in 1982 this humble shop hasn’t changed much in the last 40 years and still maintains its status as one of the best places to buy physical music in Portland and is one of the few remaining businesses championing independent music in the city.

 Despite the many changes since the glory days of record stores, there is still a commitment to the mission this store was founded on: introduce people to new music and promote independent artists.
 Forget the frills, decorative house plants, and minimalist aesthetic of newer shops.
 This place is just about the music.
 Squares of cardboard differentiate between genres in the store’s cramped bins.
 Records are neatly stacked into every square inch of space and an impressive collection of band t-shirts hangs from the ceiling wherever you go.
-There are many, many record stores in Portland, but 2nd Avenue Records still manages to carve out its only little piece of the market and have an identity all its own.
+There are many, many record stores in Portland, but 2nd Avenue Records still manages to carve out its own little piece of the market and have an identity all its own.

 What to Expect from 2nd Avenue Records.

 Before you even enter the shop, you’d probably be able to guess that this store is going to have a really good selection of punk and metal records.
 As you approach the store, you’re greeted with a nearly impenetrable wall of t-shirts, stickers, and posters.
 If it wasn’t for the sign protruding from the corner, no one would blame you if you mistook the space for a skate shop or tattoo studio.
 The inside is a similar story.
 Not a single inch of this store goes unutilized.
 That’s not to say this store feels cramped like some record stores do, where the bins are too full to browse and you’re constantly tripping over unmarked boxes of used records.
-Rather, 2nd Avenue Records simply doesn’t want to leave everything out.
+Rather, 2nd Avenue Records simply doesn’t want to leave eanything out.
 Why take down a poster to put up a new one when you can simply overlap them a little bit?

 Selection at 2nd Avenue Records

 Despite a gritty DIY appearance, 2nd Avenue Records isn’t a strictly punk record store by any means.
 I would hesitate to say they even specialize in punk and metal records since their selection is so varied.
 With that being said, there are only a couple of other record shops in Portland with a comparable selection of punk and metal music: Black Water Records and City Noise Records.
-Both of these shops punk/metal almost exclusively.
+Both of these shops stock punk/metal almost exclusively.
 Besides the solid punk and hardcore selection, there is a healthy genre mix across the store.
 Rock and pop make up a large portion of the bins , but a substantial jazz section as well as dedicated areas for country, soundtracks, world music, rap, and more are avaliable.

 I did find the rock, pop, and punk sections to be the most “up-to-date” as this is where I found the highest concentration of new records in the store.
 The country and jazz sections skewed more towards older, used records and also had a greater price range.